Saucemo1/Splitr-Split-Bills-with-OCR/README.md

 **How do I use it?**
 1. Open the app.
-2. Use the camera to scan your receipt.
+2. use the camera to scan your receipt, or upload it directly from your device.
 3. Review the scanned items.
 4. Split costs among participants.